tyrkgithub/milestone-1/README.md

 * Embedded YouTube videos.
 * Newsletter integration with a mailing platform.
 * Accessibility enhancements following user testing.
+* Changing the hero imagery and titles on the Events, Residents and Contact pages to be more inline with the wireframe/prototype design.
+* Adding in futher artists onto the residents page.

 ## Technoligies Used